 Out of the 54 Commonwealth countries 42 British Commonwealth members still outlaw homosexuality, including 11 of the 12 Caribbean members.
 Legislators in London imposed the laws in the late 19th century, but in the UK the equivalent legislation was taken off the statute books in 1967.
-One example of the incongruity of these outdated laws is illustrated in the case of Jamaica where the law related to buggery (the Jamaican Offences against the Persons Act, Article 76 - unnatural offences) states that: "Whosoever shall be convicted of the abominable crime of buggery with mankind or with any animal, shall be liable to be imprisoned and kept to hard labour for a term not exceeding ten years."
-In a recent draft legal assessment for Jamaica done by the UNDP, they recommended that from a financial and health perspective, Jamaica should decriminalize same sex behaviour among consenting adults, while retaining the laws in the case of sex involving minors and coercive sex as criminal offences.
+One example of the incongruity of these outdated laws is illustrated in the case of Jamaica where the law related to buggery (the Jamaican Offences against the Persons Act, Article 76 - unnatural offences) states that: "Whosoever shall be convicted of the abominable crime of buggery with mankind or with any animal, shall be liable to be imprisoned and kept to hard labor for a term not exceeding ten years".

+In a recent draft legal assessment for Jamaica done by the UNDP, they recommended that from a financial and health perspective, Jamaica should decriminalize same sex behavior among consenting adults, while retaining the laws in the case of sex involving minors and coercive sex as criminal offences.
+Prime Minister Portia Simpson Miller has promised to bring a bill to repeal the law which was put in place in 1864.

-Other European imperial powers, such as France, Belgium and Portugal, did not share Victorian Britain's obsession with supposedly aberrant sexual behaviour.
+Other European imperial powers, such as France, Belgium and Portugal, did not share Victorian Britain's obsession with supposedly aberrant sexual behavior.
 This explains why the non-British Members of CARICOM do not have the same problem.

+Yet the situation is slowly changing.
+One Commonwealth country, India, has seen several challenges to the law criminalizing homosexuality.
+In 2009, the High Court of India ruled that laws prohibiting homosexuality are unconstitutional.
+This ruling was appealed in the Indian Supreme Court.
+While the Indian Supreme Court ruled in 2013 that the law is unconstitutional, the court also ruled that it is not up to the court to remedy the situation; the court ruled that it is the legislator that must remedy the wrong.

+Such challenges have successfully been implemented in Fiji and South Africa.
+Already challenges against the law criminalizing homosexuality through the court have emerged in several Caribbean countries - Belize, Guyana, Jamaica and Trinidad and Tobago.

-Nonetheless, homophobia remains deeply rooted in much of the Caribbean.
-In 2006, Time Magazine described Jamaica as the "capital of LGBT discrimination in the world."
-Colin Robinson, of the Caribbean Forum for Liberation and Acceptance of Genders and Sexualities (CariFLAGS), based in Trinidad and Tobago, have presented a powerful case to show how deeply rooted homophobia is in the Caribbean.
+But homophobia remains deeply rooted in much of the Caribbean.
+In 2006, Time Magazine described Jamaica as the "capital of LGBT discrimination in the world".
+Colin Robinson, of the Caribbean Forum for Liberation and Acceptance of Genders and Sexualities (CariFLAGS), based in Trinidad & Tobago, have presented a powerful case to show how deeply rooted homophobia is in the Caribbean.

 In Jamaica homophobic attacks can be particularly brutal.
-Through the years, globally recognized performers of Jamaica's dancehall style of reggae, such as Buju Banton, whose 1990s hit 'Boom Bye-Bye' glorified murdering gays, have revelled in extreme homophobia.
+Through the years, globally recognized performers of Jamaica's dancehall style of reggae, such as Buju Banton, whose 1990s hit Boom Bye-Bye glorified murdering gays, have reveled in extreme homophobia.
 Dancehall lyrics have attracted international condemnation, including the banning of certain entertainers from performing in some countries.

-A group called Stop Murder Music Canada has organized a boycott of Jamaican music and performances for their promotion of violence-inciting songs, particularly directed against LGBTI.20 It should be noted that in Jamaica, an anti-gang bill is presently being considered in a special select committee.
-There is controversy as one clause in the bill seeks to punish musicians and performers who promote violence through music and performances.
-This would be an important move in also addressing the glorification of violence against LGBTI population in Jamaica and elsewhere by music and musicians.21
+It should be noted that in Jamaica, an anti-gang bill is presently being considered in a special select committee.
+There is controversy as one clause in the bill speaks to punishing musicians and performers who promote violence through music and performances.
+This would be an important move in also addressing the glorification of violence against LGBT population in Jamaica and other countries by music and musicians30.

+In the meantime, a group called Stop Murder Music Canada has organized of boycott Jamaican music and performances for their promotion of violence-inciting songs, particularly directed against LGBT31.